Membership Fees Curler Information For the 2021-22 Season

 How did Curling Alberta decide how much to charge?

 We’ve thought this through carefully.
 We looked at what other, similar provincial curling bodies across Canada charge, the benefits we offer and the cost to provide those benefits to arrive at a fee that’s fair and affordable.
-Even at $13, Curling Alberta has one of the lowest membership rates in Canada.
+Even at $13, Curling Alberta has one of the lowest per curler fees in Canada.
 For instance, CurlBC and CurlON’s fees are $21 and $21.95 respectively.

 Who pays the Curling Alberta fee?

-The membership fee is charged per curler.
-This includes athletes who play three (3) or more games per season, as well as curlers who participate in rental leagues, such as professional groups and other recreational leagues.
+The individual curler fee is charged to each athlete who plays four (4) or more games per season, including curlers who participate in rental leagues, such as professional groups and other recreational leagues.
+Fees do not apply to learn to curl and school programs.

 Does my club still pay a membership fee to Curling Alberta?